FreePressUnlimited/Security_HQ/social-media.md

-# Security on Social Media and When Searching the Net
+# Staying Safe on Social Media and while Searching the Net

 *Last updated: Dec 2018*